A benchmark for LHC searches for low-mass custodial fiveplet scalars in the Georgi-Machacek model: Populated range of the -- plane and existing constraints

 \section{Populated range of the $m_5$--$s_H$ plane and existing constraints}

 We now examine the populated range of the $m_5$--$s_H$ plane in the low-$m_5$ benchmark and compare it to that of a general scan of the parameter space.
 The results are presented as scatter plots in the $m_5$--$s_H$ plane.
-For all the parameter scans shown here, we impose the theoretical constraints as implemented in GMCALC~\cite{Hartling:2014xma} (perturbative unitarity of quartic couplings, a scalar potential which is bounded from below, and the absence of deeper alternative minima).
-We also impose the indirect constraints from the $S$ parameter and from $B$ physics, the most stringent in the low-$m_5$ region being $B_s^0 \rightarrow \mu^+ \mu^-$ (the constraint from $b \to s \gamma$ is very similar).
+For all the parameter scans shown here, we impose the theoretical constraints as implemented in GMCALC~\cite{Hartling:2014xma} -- i.e., perturbative unitarity of quartic couplings~\cite{Aoki:2007ah}, a scalar potential that is bounded from below~\cite{Hartling:2014zca}, and the absence of deeper alternative minima~\cite{Hartling:2014zca}.
+We also impose the indirect constraints, also implemented in GMCALC, from the $S$ parameter and from $B$ physics, the most stringent in the low-$m_5$ region being $B_s^0 \rightarrow \mu^+ \mu^-$ (the constraint from $b \to s \gamma$ is very similar)~\cite{Hartling:2014aga}.
 We finally examine the direct experimental constraints on the low-$m_5$ region, applying direct search constraints, theory recasts and constraints from HiggsBounds 5.3.2 and HiggsSignals 2.2.3~\cite{Bechtle:2013wla}, all of which have been implemented in or interfaced to GMCALC~1.5.0~\cite{Ismail:2020zoz}.
+A similar study of experimental constraints in a parameter scan of the GM model including roughly the same low mass region we are considering was previously carried out in Ref.~\cite{Chiang:2015amq}.

-In Fig.~\ref{fig:benchPop}, we show the region of the available parameter space that is accessible in the low-$m_5$ benchmark compared to a general scan over the whole parameter space.
+In Fig.~\ref{fig:benchPop}, we show the region of the available parameter space that is accessible in the low-$m_5$ benchmark compared to a general scan over the whole parameter space after imposing the theoretical and indirect experimental constraints previously described.
 The red points correspond to a general scan over the GM parameter space while the black points correspond to a scan over the benchmark.
 As can be seen, the low-$m_5$ benchmark populates a substantial region of parameter space for $m_5$ below 200~GeV, only failing to cover the full portion of the high $s_H$ region.
 Because the benchmark is optimized to populate the low-$m_5$ region, at higher $m_5$ it does not cover the full range of $s_H$ obtainable in a general scan, and fails the theoretical constraints entirely for $m_5 \gtrsim 550$~GeV.
 Nevertheless, the benchmark provides enough viable parameter space to be used for searches that span $m_5$ values from around 60~GeV to of order 500~GeV -- in particular, the full range where we expect a Run 2 search for Drell-Yan production of $H_5^{++} H_5^{--}$ to be sensitive.